markstock/vic2d/README.md

 ## Building vic2d

 This should be easy, at least on Linux.
-This should be all that you need:
+This should be all that you need to do:

     git clone https://github.com/markstock/vic2d.git
     cd vic2d
     make

+Or, Windows users can run the cross-compiled binary included in this distribution (`vic2d.exe`).

 ## Running vic2d